zhuyiyi-123/COOREM/README.md

 Step 1. prepare dataset

-You can use uniform sampling and other methods to sample the target function and generate a dataset, you should prepare the following files:
+You can use uniform sampling and other methods to sample the target function and generate a dataset.

-├─dataset
-│          data.csv

 Step 2. coding